Objective of the IIV Mikrofinanzfonds:

 - Promotion, trade and financing of conflict commodities

 - Trade in wild animals or wild animal products within the meaning of CITES2 regulation

 - Unsustainable fishing / use of trawls

 Norm-based screening for investments of the IIV Mikrofinanzfonds

 Furthermore, the investment policy of the IIV Mikrofinanzfonds provides for environmental and social standards (norm-based screening) to be applied to investments in addition to the exclusion criteria.
 The investments of the IIV Mikrofinanzfonds are unsecuritised loans to microfinance institutions (MFIs).
-Environmental and social standards include a written commitment by the selected MFIs to the International Labour Organisation (ILO) Core Labour Standards and the Client Protection Principles.
+Environmental and social standards include a written commitment by the selected MFIs to the International Labour Organisation (ILO) Core Labour Standards and the Client Protection Pathway.
 If we work with other investment companies in syndication, they have to be signatories to the United Nations Principles for Reponsible Investment.

 1 Furthermore, the following exclusion criteria are analysed, which, however, are not applicable to the field of microfinance: Trade in or storage of production of spirits / tobacco products, Extraction, production and trading of fossil fuels, Cross-border trade in or transport of waste and waste products, Use and trade in genetically modified organisms.